 - Use of a Peer Note-Taker

-If a student is unsure of the optimal type of note taking assistance and needs guidance, the student should call the office to schedule a meeting with an CDR Counselor or a member of the CDR Note-Taking Staff.
+If a student is unsure of the optimal type of note-taking assistance and needs guidance, the student should call the office to schedule a meeting with a CDR Access Counselor or a member of the CDR Note-Taking Staff.